Petronas hires Japan’s rig owner for drilling gig offshore Sarawak

-JDC revealed last Friday that the rig’s contract is for four firm wells and includes six optional wells.
+JDC revealed last Friday that the rig’s contract was for four firm wells.
+It includes six optional wells.
 The deal with Petronas Carigali is expected to start around the third quarter of 2022.
 No financial details have been revealed about the contract at this point.

 Designed through the engineering collaboration of JDC and Mitsubishi Heavy Industries and commissioned in July 1977 at Mitsubishi Hiroshima Shipyard, the Hakuryu-5 rig is a twin lower hull, column stabilized, propulsion-assisted semi-submersible drilling unit.
 The rig was designed to perform drilling operations in a maximum of 1,640 ft (option 1,970 ft) of water with 3,600 m tons of deck load.

 In January 2022, Inpex awarded a contract to the Hakuryu-5 rig for drilling operations offshore Japan and, earlier this month, Inpex started carrying out exploration drilling off Japan’s Shimane and Yamaguchi prefectures.